Liverpool & Leeds Canal - Keighley to Leeds (★★★★☆)

 From here the canal winds it's way past Bingley, and then crosses over at Dowley Gap - where I take my first rest of the day opposite Hirst Wood.

-Getting back on with my walk, it is not much further along the canal before the path heads through the Victorian model village of Saltaire.
+From here, it is not much further along the canal before the path heads through the Victorian model village of Saltaire.

 Salt's Mill, Saltaire

-The town itself is an admirable one - it was built to provide better conditions than those in Bradford and was commissioned in 1851 - and seems to have been a genuine effort to improve people's lives.
-Stone houses were built for the workers, along with wash-houses, bath-houses a hospital, a library, and so on - with endless facilities available for the workers in the mills.
+But, modesty aside, the town itself is an admirable one - it was built to provide better conditions than those in Bradford, and was commissioned in 1851 - and seems to have been a genuine effort to improve people's lives.

 Heading out of Saltaire